NeuroDev-Tech-Class/site/docs/LMS-ROADMAP.md

 - Student profile: "Recent Work" section (`assets/js/student/recent-work.js`: ten newest, status word, score, feedback).
 - `npm test` is 234 tests; `test:e2e` covers `onUserWrite` and `onSubmissionWrite`.
 - Not in this phase: nothing lets a student create a submission (checkpoints in Phase 3, tests in Phase 4); notifications and counters (Phase 2); `link-generator.js` whole-map overwrite of `courses` (Phase 5).

+### Phase 2 as delivered (Sep 14 2026)

+Two merges from one branch again.
+Merge A (steps 1 to 4): harness, the shared text module, rules, the client repos and every function change; the inbox started filling from real events while nothing displayed it.
+Merge B (steps 5 to 7): the header bell and the Activity view.

+- `assets/js/lib/notifications.js` (synced into `functions/shared` along with `lib/submissions.js`): `NOTIFICATION_TYPES`, `TYPE_LABELS`, and one notification builder plus one activity builder per event, each returning its own deterministic id.
+Every field falls back to readable text ("A student's work") because Firestore rejects `undefined`. `lib/format.js` gained `timeAgo`.
+- Rules: `users/{uid}/inbox` owner read, owner update of `read` only (must be a bool), no create or delete from any client; `users/{uid}/meta` owner read only; `activity` admin read only.
+Admins cannot read another user's inbox; the audit trail is `activity`.
+- `data/notifications.js` (`subscribeInbox`, `subscribeUnreadCount` floored at zero, `markRead`, `markAllRead` as one single-key update per id) and `data/activity.js` (`subscribeFeed`, newest 100).
+- Functions: `functions/lib/notify.js` (`adminRecipients`, `actorFrom`, `deliver`, `deliverAll`, `logActivity`; every write is `create()` under a deterministic id with `ALREADY_EXISTS` swallowed) and `functions/lib/inbox-write.js` (`onInboxWrite`: unread delta via `FieldValue.increment`, no write on a zero delta). `onSubmissionWrite` fans out after the derived-totals early return, so its own re-trigger notifies nobody, and `legacy` rows notify nobody. `onUserWrite` fans out registration, approval and each new certificate.
+The graded id is keyed on the stored `gradedAt`: a retry is swallowed, a genuine re-grade notifies again.
+- Actor capture: `users.approve(uid, approvedBy)` and `awardedBy` on the certificate object, so the feed reads "Topher approved Jane Doe" rather than "someone did".
+- Header bell (`assets/js/ui/notification-bell.js`, mounted by `auth.js` for every signed-in user, pending included): count pill from the counters document, dropdown with the newest ten, click marks read then follows the link, Mark all read.
+Styles live in `auth.css` because it is the one stylesheet loaded on every page.
+- Activity view (`admin/views/activity.js`, `#/activity`): owns its listener, type and student filters in the query string, distinct empty states for "nothing yet" and "nothing matches", an error state instead of loading forever.
+Sidebar order is Today, Grading Queue, Students, Activity.
+- `npm test` is 331 tests; `test:e2e` runs its files one at a time (`--test-concurrency=1`) because two files against one functions emulator dropped events once the fan-out added work per trigger.
+- Not in this phase: the `submission_received` fan-out has no producer until Phase 3; inbox and activity retention (Phase 8); email for any of this (in-app only, decided Sep 8).

 ## 10. Open decisions